 Prerequisites: Completion of undergraduate CD course sequence.
-A supervised experience in a university or community-based setting requiring application of assessment and treatment procedures for individuals primarily with mild to moderate articulation and language disorders.
-This course will include a weekly seminar on topics related to the profession.
+A supervised experience in a university or community based setting requiring application of assessment and treatment procedures to individuals with mild to moderate articulation and language disorders.

 COMD 5060 Language Disorders of School Age Children